StackVista/stackstate-docs/stackpacks/integrations/servicenow.md

 Install the ServiceNow StackPack from the StackState UI **StackPacks** > **Integrations** screen.
 You will need to provide the following parameters:

 - **ServiceNow Instance ID**: the ServiceNow instance ID from which topology will be collected.
-For example, if the ServiceNow Instance URL is `https://dev102222.service-now.com`, then `dev102222` is the instance ID.
+For example, if the ServiceNow Instance URL is `https://dev102222.service-now.com`, then the ServiceNow Instance ID will be `dev102222`.

 ### Configure